daffavcd/RestaurantCatalog/README.md

 - just open dist/index.html

-the API itself is owned by Dicoding Indonesia.
+the API itself belong to by Dicoding Indonesia.